pgaudit/pgaudit/README.md

 The default is `off`.

+### pgaudit.log_rows

+Specifies that audit logging should include the rows retrieved or affected by a statement.
+When enabled the rows field will be included after the parameter field.

+The default is `off`.

 ### pgaudit.log_statement

 Specifies whether logging will include the statement text and parameters (if enabled).
 Depending on requirements, an audit log might not require this and it makes the logs less verbose.